karstengresch/awesome-jboss/readme.md

 ## Tutorials/Learning Resources
 [Master the Boss (? not clear if it should be a one-word-name)](http://mastertheboss.com) - Lots of smaller, easy-to-follow tutorials covering nearly every component of the entire stack.

+[Master the Integration](http://www.mastertheintegration.com) - Same as "Master the Boss", but for Fuse/Camel related topics.

 [JBoss Ticket Monster Tutorial (Red Hat)](http://www.jboss.org/ticket-monster/) - A medium complex application deployed on JBoss EAP.
 Leads you through the entire stack incl.
 HTML5 and mobile frontends (Apache Cordova) and deployment to OpenShift.
 With videos!